Invisible Dust showreel from 2011-2014. Filmmaker Emma Crouch.

 Invisible Dust is a not for profit organisation and involves leading artists, creative technologists and scientists exploring our environment and climate change to produce exciting new art and science exhibitions and events.

-1. Elizabeth Price is in residence with space scientist Dr Hugh Mortimer at the Rutherford Appleton Laboratory and creating her first new video work Sunlight since winning the Turner Prize in 2012.
-The first exhibition is on until 28th December 2013 at Focal Point Gallery, Southend.
-Sunlight includes images of the sun taken by scientists since 1900 and will evolve through each presentation by Price including with Invisible Dust at the Royal Observatory.
+1. Elizabeth Price is in residence with space scientist Dr Hugh Mortimer at the Rutherford Appleton Laboratory and creating her first new video work SUNLIGHT since winning the Turner Prize in 2012.
+The first exhibition took place in 2013 at Focal Point Gallery, Southend.
+SUNLIGHT includes photographs of the sun taken by scientists since 1900 and will evolve through each presentation by Price including with Invisible Dust at the Royal Observatory, Royal Museum’s Greenwich.

 2. Phil Coy is developing a new artwork for the Royal Museums Greenwich on satellites with a number of space scientific advisors including Dr Marek Kukula, public astronomer at the Royal Observatory.